 General Ecology

 In this class, we will explore how environmental processes and biological interactions combine to affect individual organisms, populations, communities and ecosystems across the globe.
-We will survey and practice the tools and thinking processes used by ecologists to conduct ecological studies.
+We will learn about and practice the tools and thinking processes used by ecologists to conduct ecological studies.

 Instructor: Kyle Webert